 Port calls in the Mediterranean increased significantly in the same period (+74.5%).
-The growth was particular evident for passenger vessels (1.6 times); this might be also due to an improved ability to adequately capture the highly frequent parts of the ferry traffic since 2010.
-The number of port calls increased strongly for all merchant vessel typologies, with the exception of container ships which show a lower increase between 2010 and 2019 (11.4%) and a decrease since 2016.
-The average vessel size and related carrying capacity of container ships has significantly increased worldwide over the years and the enlargement of the Suez Canal has allowed larger ships entering the Mediterranean.
-This have likely contributed to a reduction in port calls but not to a decrease in transported volumes.
+The growth was particularly evident for passenger vessels (1.6 times); this might also be due to an improved ability to more adequately reflect the frequency of ferry traffic since 2010.
+The number of port calls increased strongly for all merchant vessel types, with the exception of container ships which show a reduced increase between 2010 and 2019 (11.4%) and a decrease since 2016.
+The average vessel size, and related carrying capacity of, container ships has significantly increased worldwide over the years and the enlargement of the Suez Canal has allowed larger ships to enter the Mediterranean.
+This is likely to have contributed to a reduction in port calls but not to a decrease in transported volumes.

 Globally, commercial maritime traffic is expected to increase by 3.4% in the period 2019-2024.
-Mediterranean merchant transport will also grow, driven by two major factors: the quite recent doubling of the Suez Canal and Belt and the 21st Century Maritime Silk Road, part of the Belt and Road Initiative of the Chinese government, aimed at further improving the maritime connection between China and Europe.
-Both commercial and passenger traffic are expected to increase, including in the first case the strengthening of the already occurring shift towards mega container ships, and in the second the continuous growth of the cruising sector.
+Mediterranean merchant transport will also grow, driven by two major factors: the relatively recent doubling of the Suez Canal and Belt and the 21st century Maritime Silk Road, part of the Belt and Road Initiative of the Chinese government, aimed at further improving the maritime connection between China and Europe.
+Both commercial and passenger traffic are expected to increase, including in the first case the strengthening of the already occurring shift towards mega container ships and, in the second, the continuous growth of the cruising sector.

-Overall, seaborne trade in the Mediterranean is expected to increase also by both scenarios developed by REMPEC (2020) [1].
+Overall, seaborne trade in the Mediterranean is also expected to increase in both scenarios developed by REMPEC (2020).
 The first scenario assumes a higher economic growth, a later peak in energy consumption and a slower decline in oil and coal consumption than scenario 2.
-Both scenarios consider a growth in the Mediterranean seaborne trade.
-In scenario 1, dry bulk seaborne trade will show the strongest growth in tonnes while containerized trade will grow the fastest.
-The growth in liquid bulk trade will slow down but will recover towards the end.
+Both scenarios consider a growth in Mediterranean seaborne trade.
+In scenario 1, dry bulk seaborne trade will demonstrate the strongest growth in tonnes while containerized trade will grow the fastest.
+The growth in liquid bulk trade will slow down but will eventually recover.
 Under scenario 2, the seaborne trade is expected to grow less: while trade of dry bulks and containers are expected to increase (as in scenario 1), those of general cargo and in particular of liquid bulk would decrease.
-The total number of port calls is expected to decrease by both scenarios, more consistently in scenario 2 (-20.1% by 2050) than in scenario 1 (-11.2% by 2050).
-On the contrary, the number of vessels transiting along the Mediterranean without making a port call is projected to increase: +38.2% by 2050 for scenario 1 and +6.8% by 2050 for scenario 2.
+The total number of port calls is expected to decrease in both scenarios, more consistently in scenario 2 (-20.1% by 2050) than in scenario 1 (-11.2% by 2050).
+On the contrary, the number of vessels transiting through the Mediterranean without making a port call is projected to increase: +38.2% by 2050 for scenario 1 and +6.8% by 2050 for scenario 2.